A shared law office space just might be what attorneys need to keep their referral stream flowing.

-It is imperative that you remember that the client is always the most important person in the relationship.
+It is imperative that you remember that the client is the most important person in the relationship.

 Research the attorney before issuing a referral.

 Find out how they relate to clients.
-Are they a no-nonsense, tell-it-like it is counselors or do they take more of an empathetic consultative approach with clients?
+Are they no-nonsense, tell-it-like it is counselors or do they take more of an empathetic consultative approach with clients?